 Greening the Laughs – A Charter for Sustainability at Leicester Comedy Festival

 In our 26th year, we have chosen to renew our commitment to environmental sustainability by renewing our ‘Greening the Laughs Charter’ and working with local volunteers at ReFiesta.org.uk to act, support, encourage, challenge, incentivise ourselves, our artists, staff, venues and audience members to make greener choices at our festivals and beyond.
+To see a list of our Green venues and find out more about our 50 shades of Green venue award click here.

 As festival organisers we know how to create unforgettable experiences and how to inspire people.
 We know how to get things done in challenging circumstances and we are accomplished at communicating with audiences.